 Chapter 3 of the Code reinforces that families should be at the heart of the new co-ordinated assessment process and EHC plan.
 Person-centred planning is identified as an effective approach to support this, as it focuses on identifying the outcomes that are important to the individual and then the support and services that are required to achieve these.
 An outcome in this context should be seen as a personal goal and not a service goal.

-A key element of the SEND reforms is a focus on more person-centred planning and services.
+A person-centred approach A key element of the SEND reforms is a focus on more person-centred planning and services.
 It has been central to pathfinder testing to develop an approach which is ‘co-produced’ with families – families should not be passive recipients of services but enabled to be in control of the decision making affecting them and their family members.
 It has been important to move away from ‘doing to’ and towards ‘working alongside’ families.

 Practitioners are familiar with describing activities and services, but this new approach demands a more considered understanding of how actions affect the outcomes which people want in their lives.
 A new focus on outcomes is creating a workforce development need to work differently.
 This fits with the culture change that the new reforms also demand.